gabrielberthier/ravine-rbac/README.md

 ## The RBAC Model

 There are three types of access control in the RBAC standard: core, hierarchical, and restrictive.
+I chose to focus on the first two.

 ## Domain